pr3y/Bruce/README.md

 Or you can burn it directly from the [m5burner tool](https://docs.m5stack.com/en/download), just search for 'Bruce' on the device category you want to and click on burn

-Alternatively you can also download the binary from releases and flash locally using esptool.py
+Alternatively you can also download the latest binary from releases and flash locally using esptool.py
 ```sh
 esptool.py --port /dev/ttyACM0 write_flash 0x00000 Bruce.bin
 ```